Canadian Dividend Investors

 Dividends dominate the components of total return;

 invest in dividends.
-Its not that complicated.
+It's not that complicated.

 1